ahmtkypnr/hacettepe-cs-bbm231-verilog-logic-design-lab-assignments-/README.md

 These are the assignments that I completed during my third semester in Hacettepe CS, in the BBM231 class's lab.
 BBM231 is a digital design class.
+You can find the assignment PDFs in the project folders for a full understanding.